 - Be a generous tipper.
 The establishments are operating at 30 to 50 percent of their regular capacity and employees were out of work for the past three months.

-List of some of the wineries below that have reopened.
-This list is by no means exhaustive, please check with the individual winery you wish to visit to see what their current situation is.
+List of some of the wineries below that are open as of August 2020.
+This list is not exhaustive, please check with the individual winery you wish to visit to see what their current situation is.